HK Express: 2019–present: Acquisition by Cathay Pacific

-Impact of COVID-19
+Impact of COVID-19 and aftermath

 HK Express suspended all flight operations from 23 March to 30 April 2020 due to reduced demand caused by the COVID-19 pandemic.

 On 10 June 2020, HK Express announced another suspension of flight operations, which was followed with a Flight Operations Resumption Plan, and announced resumption of all operations gradually from 2 August 2020.

-HK Express has then recovered, despite ongoing pandemic in Hong Kong, and announced new services to Taipei, Kaohsiung, and Singapore.
+HK Express has then recovered, despite the ongoing pandemic in Hong Kong, and announced new services to Taipei, Kaohsiung, and Singapore.

 Corporate affairs

+Business trends

+The key trends for HK Express are (as of the financial year ending 31 December):

+Headquarters

-The current head office is in the Cathay Dragon House at Hong Kong International Airport in Chek Lap Kok.
+The current head office is in the Cathay House (formerly known as Dragonair House and Cathay Dragon House) at Hong Kong International Airport in Chek Lap Kok.

 The head office of HK Express was previously located at One Citygate in Tung Chung, Lantau.